-One Tree Books is an independent bookshop established in 1994.
+One Tree Books is an independent bookshop established in 1994 in Petersfield, Hampshire.
 Staffed by experienced booksellers who love books, we aim to offer the highest quality of service.
-Whether you want to visit our first floor for classical music, travel and reference, relax with a cappucino in the One Tree cafe on the ground floor or just browse our comprehensive range of fiction, we look forward to your visit.
+Whether you want to visit our first floor for classical music, travel and reference, relax with a cappuccino in the One Tree cafe on the ground floor or just browse our comprehensive range of fiction, we look forward to your visit.
 We are able to order any British book in print and are happy to send it anywhere in the world.
 We also stock a broad range of greetings cards, wrapping paper, stationery, jigsaws and board games, both traditional and new.
-To find out more about gift ideas phone, fax, or email us.
-Click on CONTACT US for all of our contact details.
-For some tips on the best new fiction, click on Tim's list, but best of all come and see the shop in Lavant Street Petersfield.

 Listeners to the Today programme this week will have heard Lewis Dartnell talking about his new book The Knowledge which is not a guide for trainee London Taxi drivers, but about a world post –apocalypse, subtitled How to Rebuild our World from Scratch.
 How do you grow food, generate power, prepare medicines or get metal out of rocks?
 There have been some great novels on life after disaster (The Road by Cormac McCarthy and The Pest House by Jim Crace to name just two) but this looks like the companion volume for those who want to know a bit more.

 Not a good week for those banged up in our prisons with the news that books (other than those from the meagerly supplied prison library) have been banned by Justice Secretary Chris Grayling.
 A Minister reportedly stonewalled an excited literati gang headed by Carol Anne Duffy and Ian McEwan saying that prisoners weren’t sitting there waiting for their next Jane Austen to arrive.